 Join us as we tour the Walker Art Center and Sculpture Garden.
 The Walker Art Center features a world-renowned collection of contemporary art, and the sculpture garden features work from artists such as Claus Oldenburg, Martin Puryear, Deborah Butterfield, James Turell, Richard Serra, Kiki Smith, and Theaster Gates.
 Lunch options include Esker Grove at the museum or other local options (not included).

 Sacred Architecture Tour

-Join local architects on an architecture tour of sacred + secular spaces of the Twin Cities.
-Locations will include the St. Mary’s Orthodox Cathedral, Basilica of St. Mary’s and Bigelow Chapel.
+Join local architects on an architecture tour of sacred spaces of the Twin Cities.
+Locations will include the St. Mary’s Orthodox Cathedral, Basilica of St. Mary’s — which includes the infamous Jesus the Homeless Statue — and Bigelow Chapel.
 A multi-denominational sacred space tour, that allows you to look at sacred spaces influenced by history, modern culture, and tradition.
 The tour will stop for lunch (not included) between site visits.